gooddata/gooddata-ruby/_posts/2014-01-02-working-wth-project.markdown

 ---
 layout: reference
-title:  "Working with a project"
+title:  "Working With A Project"
 date:   2014-01-19 13:56:00
-categories: example, project
+categories: example project
 pygments: true
 perex: "Learn how to work with a project: clone it, copy reports, and do various other tasks."
 ---